 The Alfred (Jimmie) & Joyce Soupart Scholarship is a need-based scholarship for students of Conroe High School.
 Applying students must reside in Montgomery County, be a US citizen, have a GPA of 3.0 or higher, be of good character, and must enroll in college as a full time student.

 Ruben W. Hope, Jr., Memorial Scholarship

 The Ruben W. Hope, Jr., Memorial Scholarship was created by the Hope family and friends to honor Ruben’s passion for education and commitment to the people of Montgomery County.
 Scholarship applications will be available in the spring of 2019.

 Hivnor Family Scholarship

-The Hivnor Family Scholarship Fund at Montgomery County Community Foundation was created in 2016 to benefit students from Willis High School that are participating in varsity athletics, including but not limited to cheerleading and drill team.
-This endowed scholarship fund was created by the Hivnor family out of their commitment to students in this community and their strong belief in the importance of higher education.
-Applicants wishing to be considered for the Hivnor Family Scholarship must be United States Citizens, reside in Montgomery County, Texas, be students at Willis High School participating in varsity athletics (including but not limited to cheerleading and drill team), and enroll in college as full time students.
-Recipients must be of good character and well-rounded individuals who are motivated to succeed and have a reasonable chance of college success.
-Scholarships will be available from this fund in the Spring of 2018.
+The Hivnor Family Scholarship was created to benefit students from Willis High School that are participating in varsity athletics including, but not limited to, cheerleading and drill team.
+Applicants wishing to be considered for the Hivnor Family Scholarship must also be United States Citizens, reside in Montgomery County, Texas, and enroll in college as full time students.
+Recipients must be of good character, well-rounded, and motivated to succeed.
+Scholarship applications will be available in the spring of 2018.